 “You would be hard-pressed to find anyone on the spiritual path whose life has not been influenced by this profound work of literature; it started me on a path of yoga, meditation, and self-exploration,” said Jack Canfield, author of Chicken Soup for the Soul.

-Nayaswamis Jyotish and Devi trained with Ananda’s founder, Swami Kriyananda (a direct disciple of Yogananda), for nearly 50 years.
+Nayaswami Jyotish and Nayaswami Devi trained with Ananda’s founder, Swami Kriyananda (a direct disciple of Yogananda), for nearly 50 years.
 As emissaries of Yogananda today, Jyotish and Devi travel the world sharing the practical and heart-opening path of Kriya Yoga.

 Prayer for a United World